achoczaj/edX--MSDS-Curriculum--DAT206x/README.md

 - Exercise 2: Create Pivot Table(s) to Perform Analysis

 ----
-### Module 4:
+### Module 4: Importing Data from Databases
+- Importing Data from Databases

-• Learn how to import multiple tables from a SQL database, and create an Excel data model from the imported data.
+  - import multiple tables from a SQL database, and create an Excel data model from the imported data
-• Create a mash-up between data from text-files and data from a SQL database.
+  - data sources included as built-in options for queries (e.g. SharePoint list, Hadoop file, Active Directory, Salesforce Objects)
+- Importing Data from Multiple Files
+  - initial step you need to do in the Query Editor before loading the data into the Excel data model
+  > Filter the header from the three other CSV files.

+- Creating and using a Calendar Table in a data model
+  - Two ways to create a calendar table in Excel 2016:
+    - New Date Table function from the Design tab of the Power Pivot for Excel window
+    - create a calendar table in the worksheet and add it to the Excel data model
+  - Purposes of using a calendar table in a data model:
+    - filter data by year, month, or week
+    - perform advanced calculations such as year-over-year comparison

-#### Lab 4:
+#### Lab 4: Creating Mash-ups of Data from Multiple Sources
+This lab comprises of three exercises:
+In the first exercise, you will import data to Microsoft Excel from a SQL database on Azure.
+Once you have imported the data, you will explore existing table relationships and create a new one yourself.
+In the second exercise, you will import data from CSV files which resides in a file folder.
+You will append this new data to the corresponding existing data that comes from the SQL Database.
+In the third exercise, you will create a Date table in the data model to be used for data analysis.
+-  Exercise 1: Import Data from SQL Database and Create Table Relationship
+- Exercise 2: Import Data from a Folder Containing CSV Files
+- Exercise 3: Create a Date Table

 ----
 ### Module 5: